+Wheel hub motors were invented back in the 19th century.
+Ferdinand Porsche used these motors to equip his “Lohner Porsche” at the 1900 World Fair in Paris.
+Now manufacturers are looking to such motors to drive the next generation of electric vehicles.
+Since the motors, such as the Michelin Active Wheel System, are attached directly to the wheels, it opens up a wealth of opportunities for car designers when drafting the layout of a vehicle as they can dispense with the conventional engine bay.
 “We are developing a wheel hub motor that integrates all essential electric and electronic components, especially the power electronics and electronic control systems, into the installation space of the motor.
 Thus, no external electronics are necessary and the number and scope of the feed lines can be minimized.
 There is a marked increase in power compared to the wheel hub motors currently available on the market.
 Moreover, there is an innovative security and redundancy concept, which guarantees drive safety – even if the system breaks down,” explains Professor Matthias Busse, head of the Fraunhofer Institute for Manufacturing Engineering and Applied Materials Research IFAM.

 And to those detractors that say wheel hub motors have negative effects on vehicle handling, Dr. Hermann Pleteit, IFM project manager, has this to say: “The motor is extremely compact.
 The high power and torque densities merely cause a relatively low increase in unsprung mass.
 But by configuring the chassis in different ways – like the muffler settings, for example - you can compensate for these effects.
 There is no impact on drive comfort.”